cbstodd/colinstodd-com-jekyll/_posts/code/2020-03-11-generate-sh1-keys-on-macos.md

 <i class="fad fa-terminal text-green" alt="Adding your SSH Key" title="Adding your SSH key to the ssh-agent" style="font-size:3em;"></i>
 ### Adding your SSH key to the ssh-agent <a href="https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent" target="_blank" rel="noopener">[^1]</a>

-<p class="neu-alert text-blue-grey"><i class="fa fa-bullhorn"></i>
+<p class="neu-alert text-blue-grey"><i class="fa fa-bullhorn"></i>&nbsp;&nbsp;Note:<br/>
 <em>Much of the remaining two sections were taken directly from the <a href="https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent" target="_blank" rel="noopener" class="">GitHub help pages</a>.
-They can explain things better than I can but wanted to combine their work with the helpful and simple instructions above.</em>
+I'm lazy and they explain things better, but I wanted to combine their work with the stuff I added above for ease-of-access.</em>
 </p>

 #### _Important note from Github Docs:_